Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Cycle-Based On/Off Polynomial Constraints

 \section{Cycle-Based On/Off Polynomial Constraints}

 In this section, we present a novel type of \cycconstrs\ based on lifted trigonometric auxiliary variables $c_{ij}$ and $s_{ij}$.
-We use both these new \cycconstrs \ and \cycconstrs \ with voltage product variables $w^R_{ij}$, $w^I_{ij}$, and $w_i$ from \cite{kocuk2016strong} to strengthen the on/off QC relaxation for ACOTS.
-Since those constraints are polynomial functions in multilinear terms, we linearize them with the extreme-point representation.
+We use both these new \cycconstrs \ and \cycconstrs \ with voltage product variables $w^R_{ij}$, $w^I_{ij}$, and $w_i$ from \citep{kocuk2016strong} to strengthen the on/off QC relaxation for ACOTS.
+Since those constraints are polynomial functions in multilinear terms, we linearize them with the extreme-point representation. {\cred We also develop novel cutting planes to incorporate those constraints more efficiently via branch-and-cut framework.}